Picture taken 9/30/2022

 This may be the last known picture of the barn.
 Sadly, on Sept.
 11, 2016, lightning from the storm struck the Old Dairy Barn and it burned to the ground.

-The thunderstorm that rolled through Shelburne on Sunday morning may have woken many from a sound sleep, but it had a far more devastating impact at Shelburne Farms.
 At about 5:30am, on Sept.
-11, 2016, lightning from the storm struck the Old Dairy Barn on the Southern Acres portion of the property.
+11, 2016, lightning from a Thunderstorm struck the Old Dairy Barn on the Southern Acres portion of the property.
 First responders and firefighters arrived on the scene slightly after 7am.
-By 9:30am, the building was ash and charred wood, and a National Historic Landmark had
+By 9:30am, the building was ash and charred wood, and a National Historic Landmark had been lost.